 To further safeguard the area, President Bill Clinton greatly expanded the monument to its current size of 19,000 acres of land and submerged areas.

-To explore the reef, you follow a guide along a 20-minute underwater trail highlighting the brightly-hued fish—blue tangs, parrotfish, striped angelfish, and wrasse—as they swim past the massive elkhorn and brain coral.
+To explore the Caribbean coral reef, you follow a guide along a 20-minute underwater trail highlighting the brightly-hued fish—blue tangs, parrotfish, striped angelfish, and wrasse—as they swim past the massive elkhorn and brain coral.

 After your water tour, relax on Buck Island’s stunning white sand beach.
 There’s a trail you can hike to the 400-foot peak for sweeping sea views.
 Be sure to bring sneakers and long pants so you can comfortably walk the path without being scraped by the cactus and underbrush.